Colds AntiVirals and Herbal AntiBiotics

 A good few days later

-Gradually, by Tuesday or Wednesday, you start to feel better.
+Gradually, a few days later, you start to feel better.
 The worst is over.
 Your appetite returns.
 But you are still coughing (this can continue for another week as dead cells and viruses are removed in phlegm).
 You are weak for days, as all your energy and resources have gone into this survival strategy.
 But gradually you gain strength.
 The shivering and headaches reduce in intensity from the 3rd or 4th day, and by the 8th day you almost feel normal again (still a bit weak though probably).

 Antiviral Herbs for Labyrinthitis